FIWARE-Ops/docs.TourGuide/docs/processing/cosmos/introduction.md

 Or remotely, by developing a Hive client (typically, using JDBC, but there are some other options for other non-Java programming languages) connecting tocosmos.lab.fi-ware.org:10000.
 Several pre-loaded MapReduce examples can be found in every Hadoop distribution.
-You can list them by ssh'ing the Head Node and commanding Hadoop:
+You can list them by ssh'ing the head node and commanding Hadoop:

     [head-node]$ hadoop jar /usr/lib/hadoop-0.20/hadoop-examples.jar